-23. CHILDREN WITH ADDITIONAL NEEDS
+22. Children with additional needs

-- Pirton Hill Primary School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, those with a disability or special educational needs, a child living with domestic abuse, parental/mental ill health, substance abuse or has returned home to their family from care. - The school ensures that assessment and referrals are made to support a child with additional needs at the earliest opportunity. - When the school is considering excluding, either fixed term or permanently, a vulnerable child and / or a child who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude.
-In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body. - In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.
+The school recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example a young carer, a child frequently missing from home/care, children with disabilities or special educational needs, a child living with domestic abuse, parental mental ill health, or substance abuse or a child who has returned home to their family from care

-24. WHAT WE DO WHEN WE ARE CONCERNED ABOUT A CHILD
+The school ensures that assessment and referrals are made to support a child with additional needs at the earliest opportunity

+When the school is considering either a fixed term or permanently exclusion of a vulnerable child and / or a child who is the subject of a child protection plan or where there is an existing child protection file, a multi-agency risk assessment meeting must be held prior to making the decision to exclude

+In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body

+23. What to do when there are concerns about a child

-- All concerns will be viewed alongside the Luton's Effective Support model in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way.
-The school also places due regard to the guidance contained in "What to do if you are worried a child is being abused" (2015). - If, in consultation with the Effective Support document, the level of concern sits at Level 2 support will be provided by the school as the lead professional.
+All concerns will be viewed alongside Luton's Effective Support model in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way.

+The school will also give due regard to the guidance contained in What to do if you are worried a child is being abused, 2015

+If in consultation with the Effective Support document, the level of concern sits at Level 2 support will be provided by the school as the lead professional.
 The Luton directory can be used to identify appropriate agencies and wider support for families.
-If, in consultation with the Effective Support document, the concern sits at a Level 3, a referral will be made into the Family Partnership Service via the Multi Agency Safeguarding Hub.
-Additional support or advice for this work may be sought from the Family Partnership Service as a multi-agency response. - In cases where it is not possible to obtain consent from the Parent / Carer the school will seek advice from the Multi Agency Safeguarding Hub.
+If in consultation with the Effective Support document, the concern sits at a Level 3, a referral will be made into the Family Partnership Service via the Multi Agency Safeguarding Hub.
+Additional support or advice for this work may be sought from the Family Partnership Service as a multi-agency response.

+In cases where it is not possible to obtain consent from the parent / carer the school will seek advice from the Multi Agency Safeguarding Hub.

-- The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare / safety of the child or young person and that improvement is sustained. - In the event that provision of Family Partnership has not led to improvements for the child / young person, or concerns escalate, the school will follow the step-up escalation procedures published by the local Multi Agency Safeguarding Arrangements (LSCB). - In consultation with the Effective Support document, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Multi Agency Safeguarding Hub. - The parent will be informed of the referral unless informing the parent may place the child / young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the LSCB procedures for resolution of professional disagreements, also known as escalation procedures.
+The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare / safety of the child or young person and that improvement is sustained

+In the event that provision of Family Partnership has not led to improvements for the child / young person, or concerns escalate, the school will follow the step-up escalation procedures published by the local Multi Agency Safeguarding Arrangements (LSCB)

+In consultation with the Effective Support document, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Multi Agency Safeguarding Hub

+Parents / carers will be informed of the referral unless informing them may place the child / young person at increased risk of harm

+In the event of a professional disagreement in relation to a specific concern, the school will follow the LSCB procedures for resolution of professional disagreements, also known as escalation procedures

-Please see Appendix 11 for further information.
+Please see appendix 11 for further information